MCLab-NCCUCS/MCLab/README.md

 1. Edit `projects.js`
 2. Find the `projects` array
-3. Add a new project object:
+3. Add a new project object as the first element of the array:

 ```javascript
 {